 I attended the cheese and wine pairing class entitled “Savory Soft Sensations.”
 We had five pairings for the evening, and each cheese was available to purchase at the market, and each wine selected was available to purchase in Utah.

-What makes a good food and wine pairing?
+What makes for a good food and wine pairing?
 Balance.

-What makes a great food and wine pairing class?
+What makes for a great food and wine pairing class?
 Excellent Instruction, Selection, and Location.